 Under the terms of the technology transfer agreement, the Company will make milestone payments of up to \$3,000 and royalty payments ranging from 6% to 10% of net sales in China.
 Both parties will work together to develop international markets for the products.
 On November 17, 2009 and December 14, 2011, two amendment agreements were signed for the payment of \$300 for the transfer of an additional six serotypes and related technology.
-As of December 31, 2016, the Company made total milestone payments of \$1,200 (\$1,000 under the March 12, 2009 agreement and \$200 under the December 14, 2011 amendment).
+As of December 31, 2016, the Company made total milestone payments of \$1,200 (\$1,000 under the agreement dated as of March 12, 2009 and \$200 under the amendment agreement dated as of December 14, 2011).
 The remaining milestone payments will be paid when the Company achieves each specific milestone, which includes obtaining clinical trials approval, completing clinical trials and achievement of desired results, and achievement of commercial sales.

-On January 29, 2015, the Company entered into a third amendment to the technology transfer agreement dated March 12, 2009 and the two amendment agreements dated November 17, 2009 and December 24, 2011.
-By entering into this third amendment, the technology transfer agreement was revised to be a licensing agreement.
+On January 29, 2015, the Company entered into the third amendment to the technology transfer agreement dated March 12, 2009 and the two amendment agreements dated November 17, 2009 and December 24, 2011, respectively.
+By entering into this third amendment, the technology transfer agreement was amended to be a licensing agreement.
 The remaining milestone and royalty payments under the technology transfer agreement have been reduced.
-Both the Company and Tianjin Cansino are free to develop pneumococcal vaccines or to collaborate with one other company for the same purpose.
-The Company made a payment and recorded \$nil, \$nil and \$300 in research and development expenses for the years ended December 31, 2018, 2017 and 2016, respectively.
+Both the Company and Tianjin Cansino are free to develop pneumococcal vaccines or to collaborate with other companies for the same purpose.
+The Company did not make any payment or recorded any research and development expenses for the years ended December 31, 2020, 2019 and 2018, respectively.

 (b) On August 18, 2009, the Company entered into a patent license agreement with the National Institutes of Health ("NIH"), an agency of the United States Public Health Services within the Department of Health and Human Services.
-NIH has granted the Company a non-exclusive license to make and use certain of its products.
-NIH has also granted the Company the right to use certain associated information for development of its licensed products.
-The collaboration term under the patent license agreement is from August 18, 2009 to the later of (a) the expiration of all royalty obligations under the licensed rights where such rights exist and (b) eight years after the first commercial sale by the Company, unless the agreement is terminated earlier per the provisions included therein.
+NIH has granted us a non-exclusive license to import and use certain Rotavirus Strains and Monoclonal Antibodies ("Biological Materials") to develop an oral rotavirus vaccine and produce the vaccine in commercial sales and launch into market.
+NIH has also granted us the right to use certain documentation associated with the Biological Materials for this research and development project.
+The term of the license under the patent license agreement is from August 18, 2009 to the later of (a) the expiration of all royalty obligations under the licensed rights where such rights exist and (b) eight years after the first commercial sale by the Company, unless the agreement is terminated earlier per the provisions included therein.

 The Company has agreed to pay NIH a license issue royalty of \$80 upon execution of the agreement and a non-refundable minimum annual royalty of \$8, and royalty payments on net sales ranging from 1.5% to 4% depending on the sales territory and the customers.
 The Company has also agreed to pay NIH benchmark royalties of \$330 upon achieving each benchmark as specified in the patent license agreement, including completion of clinical trials, obtaining regulatory approval for marketing, and achievement of commercial sales.
-The Company recorded a license issue royalty of \$16 for the year ended December 31, 2018 as R&D expenses (2017 - \$nil, 2016 - \$nil).
+The Company recorded a license royalty of \$1 for the year ended December 31, 2020 as R&D expenses (2019 - \$1, 2018 - \$16).